 Have a Strategy in Place

-The most important part of staying sober during the holidays is being prepared.
+One thing we teach here at New Roads is that the most important part of staying sober during the holidays is being prepared.

 Make a list of every holiday party and function you are attending.
 Develop a plan for each function before you attend.
 Be sure to pick a plan that will be effective and realistic for you.
 Here are a few ideas to protect your sobriety at holiday parties: